sharkfan/MU-GitHub-Analyzer/README.md

 **A summary of MUGHA’s capabilities as of May 2017**

-*Takes lists of GitHub usernames and a user’s login information.
+* Takes lists of GitHub usernames and a user’s login information.

-*Retrieves all repositories from the users in the lists.
+* Retrieves all repositories from the users in the lists.

-*Retrieves attributes about those repositories.
+* Retrieves attributes about those repositories.

-*Imports those repositories to the user’s machine.
+* Imports those repositories to the user’s machine.

-*Can perform static analysis on those imported repositories if they’re in Java.
+* Can perform static analysis on those imported repositories if they’re in Java.

-*Stores that information in a MySQL database.
+* Stores that information in a MySQL database.

-*Shows the information from the database in the UI.
+* Shows the information from the database in the UI.

-*Can delete that information from the database via the UI.
+* Can delete that information from the database via the UI.

-*Please consult the requirements document if you have access to see what improvements are expected for it.
+* Please consult the requirements document if you have access to see what improvements are expected for it.

 ### Prerequisites

 Have a GitHub username and password.

+Make sure  you have Java installed on your system.
+You can follow the instructions to do so here: https://java.com/en/download/help/download_options.xml .

 Make sure you have MySQL installed on your system.
 You can follow the instructions to do so here: https://dev.mysql.com/doc/refman/5.7/en/installing.html .